 Let me start with a Taoist story.
-Two men, a woodcutter, and his apprentice were passing through a jungle.
+Two men, a woodcutter and his apprentice, were passing through a jungle.
 They came across a huge banyan tree.
 Like some heavenly object, it stood majestically.
-Its trunk was wide, its boughs covered a large periphery, a myriad of long aerial roots almost touched the ground; all in all, an ancient tree.
+Its trunk was wide, its boughs covered a large periphery, and a myriad of long aerial roots almost touched the ground; all in all, an ancient tree.

-The young apprentice was only too excited.
+The young apprentice was very excited.
 “Look at this tree,” he said.
 “We need not go any further.
-This alone can give us the wood we need.”
+It alone can give us the wood we need.”

 The experienced woodcutter threw a cursory glance at the tree and did not even bother stopping.
 “This tree is too old and hard for my ax,” he replied.
 “The roots are useless and the branches are way too large.”